jugglinmike/mocha-qunit-ui/Readme.md

           }
         }
       });
-      grunt.registerTask('default', ['mochaTest']);
+      grunt.registerTask('default', ['mocha']);
     };

 ## Known differences from QUnit API

-* `module` is not defined globally in Node.js.
+* The global variable `module` is reserved in Node.js.
 If you want to define a QUnit module in that environment, use the `QUnit.module` alias.

 ## Running tests